 Most causes of neural foraminal stenosis are degenerative, which means they happen over time as you age.
 It can also be caused by injuries.
 Some causes of foraminal stenosis include:

 - Osteoarthritis, which can cause bone spurs to grow into the foramen

 - Paget's disease, which also causes bone overgrowth

-- Herniated discs, which can leak fluid that presses on your nerves
+- Herniated disks, which can leak fluid that presses on your nerves

 - Thickened ligaments, which can bulge into your foramen

 - Tumors, though these are a less common cause